 In some cases, we can make repairs but in others replacing the skin is necessary.
-The most common problem we run into when just recovering one cushion or only part of the boat is matching the vinyl.
-With so many patterns, textures and, colors you would think it would be easy, but as many customers find out, it isn’t.
+The most common problem we run into when recovering one cushion or only part of the boat, is matching the vinyl.
+With so many patterns, textures, and colors you would think it would be easy, but as many customers find out, it isn’t.

-The issue is caused in part by the boat manufacturer, at the time of production ordering a very specific color dye lot and pattern that isn’t offered for aftermarket sales.
+The issue is caused in part by the boat manufacturer ordering a very specific color dye lot and pattern that isn’t offered for aftermarket sales.
 Sometimes we do get lucky and can match certain colors and textures with a different vinyl manufacturers color and texture.

-With accent colors, we like to recommend when there is no good match is to pick something that is intentionally off but still looks good and is something they could use down the road on other parts of the boat.
+We like to recommend with accent colors when there isn’t a good match to pick something that is intentionally off but still looks good and is something they could use down the road on other parts of the boat.
 I would typically recommend picking a new “modern” texture in the corresponding color.

 When the main color is the issue, we have a bit more soul searching and will require you to pick a color you either feel will go well with the rest of the boat or one you would like to use in updating the whole boat in the future.